 Taking parental leave

-- 12 months or
+- 12 months, or

-Pregnant person taking parental leave
+Pregnant employee taking parental leave

 Adoptive parent taking parental leave

-Working parents may both want to take unpaid parental leave.
+Working parents may both want to take parental leave.
 The parents can be working for the same or different employers.

 Both parents taking parental leave at different times